 Training your staff is an essential investment in today’s changing and competitive environment.
 But just sending staff to attend training programs is not enough.
 You can maximise the impact of your investment by following these key guidelines for management and staff interaction “before”, “during” and “after” the training programme.

 Before the training programme

-- Review with staff why they were selected for the program and discuss anticipated benefits for the organization.
-This shifts their perspective from purely personal, “I am going to attend a training”, to personal and organizational, “The organization is making an investment so I can attend a training.
-The purpose of this investment is to help me upgrade my skills so that our organization becomes even more competitive and productive.”
+- Review with staff why they were selected for the program and discuss anticipated benefits for the organisation.
+This shifts their perspective from purely personal, “I am going to attend a training”, to personal and organisational, “The organisation is making an investment so I can attend a training.
+The purpose of this investment is to help me upgrade my skills so that our organisation becomes even more competitive and productive.”

 - Ask participants to talk about how they might benefit from the program.
-Where do they see opportunities for improvement in their own skills and/or behavior?
+Where do they see opportunities for improvement in their own skills and/or behaviour?

 - Discuss and obtain agreement from your staff on their punctuality, attendance and participation in the training program.

 - Redistribute participants’ workload during their absence so they do not return to a mountain of pending matters.
 This helps participants keep their minds focused on the course.

 - If sending more than one participant, create a “buddy system” before they go.
 Buddy teams can ensure that both participants get maximum value and understanding from the training.

 - If the course is more than one day long, have participants brief their managers as the course progresses.
 This can take the form of a short face-to-face meeting, a telephone call at the end of the day, or a summary fax written and sent overnight.

 - Participants should identify what material was covered during the day, what new learning occurred, and what value they see in applying this learning back at work.

 - Discuss any ambiguities or uncertainties that arise.
 Help participants identify examples of learning points in application on the job.
 Help formulate clarifying questions for participants to bring back to the course instructor on the following day.